-Semi-Annual Plan Review Process

-For the 2025 Floodplain Hazard Management Plan update review process, Baldwin County's Building Inspection Department will be responsible for facilitating, coordinating, and scheduling reviews and maintenance of the plan.
+Semi-Annual Plan Review Process Baldwin County's Building Inspection Department will be responsible for facilitating, coordinating, and scheduling reviews and maintenance of the plan.
 The review of the Floodplain Hazard Management Plan will be conducted as follows:

-- The Building Inspection Department will place an advertisement in the local newspaper advising the public of the date, time, and place for each semi-annual review of the plan and will be responsible for leading the meeting to review the plan. - Notices will be mailed to the members of the FMPC, federal, state, and local agencies, non-profit groups, local planning agencies, representatives of business interests, neighboring communities, and others advising them of the date, time, and place for the review. - Local County officials will be noticed by email and telephone or personal visit and urged to participate. - Members of the Baldwin County Commission will also be noticed by email and either by telephone or personal visit. - Prior to the review, department heads and others tasked with implementation of the various activities will be queried concerning progress on each activity in their area of responsibility and asked to present a report at the review meeting. - The local news media will be contacted, and a copy of the current plan will be available for public comment. - After the review meeting, minutes of the meeting and a semi-annual report will be prepared by the FMPC and forwarded to the news media (public) and the ISO/CRS specialist for the CRS program.
+- The Building Inspection Department will place an advertisement in the local newspaper advising the public of the date, time, and place for each semi-annual. review of the plan and will be responsible for leading the meeting to review the plan. - Notices will be mailed to the members of the FHMPC, federal, state, and local agencies, non-profit groups, local planning agencies, representatives of business interests, neighboring communities, and others advising them of the date, time, and place for the review. - Local County officials will be notified by email and telephone or personal visit and urged to participate. - Members of the Baldwin County Commission will also be notified by email and either by telephone or personal visit. - Prior to the review, department heads and others tasked with implementation of the various activities will be queried concerning progress on each activity in their area of responsibility and asked to present a report at the review meeting. - After the review meeting, minutes of the meeting and a semi-annual report will be prepared by the FHMPC and forwarded to the news media (public) and the ISO/CRS specialist for the CRS program.
 The report will also be presented to the County Commission for review, and a request will be made that the Commission take action to recognize and adopt any changes resulting from the review.

-Criteria for Semi-annual Reviews

-The criteria recommended in 44 CFR 201 and 206 will be utilized in reviewing and updating the plan.
+Criteria for Semi-Annual Reviews The criteria recommended in 44 CFR 201 and 206 will be utilized in reviewing and updating the plan.
 More specifically, the semi-annual reviews will include the following information:

-- Community growth or change in the past quarter. - The number of substantially damaged or substantially improved structures by flood zone. - The renovations to public infrastructure including water, sewer, drainage, roads, bridges, gas lines, and buildings. - Natural hazard occurrences that required activation of the Emergency Operations Center (EOC) and whether or not the event resulted in a presidential disaster declaration.
+- Community growth or change in the past quarter - The number of substantially damaged or substantially improved structures by flood zone - The renovations to public infrastructure include water, sewer, drainage, roads, bridges, gas lines, and buildings - Natural hazard occurrences that required activation of the Emergency Operations Center (EOC) and whether the event resulted in a Presidential/Federal Disaster Declaration - Natural hazard occurrences that were not of a magnitude to warrant activation of the EOC or a Presidential/Federal Disaster Declaration but were severe enough to cause damage in the community or closure of businesses, schools, or public services - Description of the dates of hazard events - Documented damages due to the event - Closures of places of employment or schools and the number of days closed - Road or bridge closures due to the hazard and the length of time closed

-- Natural hazard occurrences that were not of a magnitude to warrant activation of the EOC or a federal disaster declaration but were severe enough to cause damage in the community or closure of businesses, schools, or publicservices. - The dates of hazard events descriptions. - Documented damages due to the event. - Closures of places of employment or schools and the number of days closed. - Road or bridge closures due to the hazard and the length of time closed. - Assessment of the number of private and public buildings damaged and whether the damage was minor, substantial, major, or if buildings were destroyed.
-The assessment will include residences, mobile homes, commercial structures, industrial structures, and public buildings, such as schools and public safety buildings. - Review of any changes in federal, state, and local policies to determine the impact of these policies on the community and how and if the policy changes can or should be incorporated into the Floodplain Hazard Management Plan.
+- Assessment of the number of private and public buildings damaged and whether the damage was minor, substantial, major, or if buildings were destroyed.
+The assessment will include residences, mobile homes, commercial structures, industrial structures, and public buildings, such as schools and public safety buildings - Review of any changes in federal, state, and local policies to determine the impact of these policies on the community and how and if the policy changes can or should be incorporated into the Floodplain Hazard Management Plan.
 Review of the status of implementation of projects (mitigation strategies) including projects completed will be noted.
 Projects behind schedule will include a reason for delay of implementation.